KwartengA/discount-specification-program/README.md

   The requirement for being a constant customer is that the number of years pertaining to the usage of the service should be two or more.

  >2. __Regular Customers__:

+ __Affiliates__:
+ Affiliates denote people that have a relation to the employees of the organiszation.
+They are thereof granted a discount of 3% of their total purchase.